 Step 6: The Brakes

 There are 3 types of brakes out there.
 Hub brakes; where the braking mechanism is in the hub like drum brakes or coaster brakes.
-Disc Brakes; which use a disc rotor and hydraulic or mechanical calipers.
-And rim brakes which use a caliper to squeeze the braking surface of your rims.
+Disc Brakes use a disc rotor and hydraulic or mechanical calipers.
+And rim brakes that use a caliper to squeeze the braking surface of your rims.
 Hub brakes although not super popular can be fun, but you will most likely go with a rim brake or disc brake.

 Rim brakes are easy to work on and replace.
 There are three main models.
-The regular caliper road bike, light and compact these are what you find on most modern road bikes (read all our road bike reviews here.)
+The regular caliper road bike, light, and compact are what you find on most modern road bikes (read all our road bike reviews here.)

 Step 7: Wheels and Tires

 There are also quite a few different spoke materials and styles.
 Some will be really sturdy to help you carry that extra load.
 Some are flattened or butted for less material and better wind resistance.
 Do some research and find what is best for you.
-I usually just go with a 32 hole 3 cross pattern.
+I usually go with a 32-hole 3-cross pattern.
 There are so many different options.

 Step 8: The Seat Post

-A 3000 word article could be written about each one of these steps alone, especially the seatpost.
-First of all, make sure you get the right size that is compatible with your seat tube on your frame.
-After that it is a matter of the material.
+A 3000-word article could be written about each one of these steps alone, especially the seatpost.
+First of all, make sure you get the right size that is compatible with the seat tube on your frame.
+After that, it is a matter of the material.
 Carbon, steel, and alloy (aluminum alloy usually) are the three main materials but there are others.

-Dropper seatposts are also common on downhill mountain bikes if that is any interest to you but I suggest you do a little research before you shell out the cash.
+Dropper seat posts are also common on downhill mountain bikes if that is of any interest to you but I suggest you do a little research before you shell out the cash.

 Step 9: The Saddle